ShareVita/ShareSkippy/ACCOUNT_DELETION_SYSTEM.md

 UPDATE profiles SET role = 'admin' WHERE email = 'admin@yourdomain.com';
 ```

+## Account Recreation Prevention

+### How It Works
+When a user's account is deleted, their email address is permanently recorded in the `deleted_emails` table.
+The system prevents anyone from creating a new account with that same email address, even after the original account is completely removed from Supabase Auth.

+### Technical Implementation
+1. **Email Recording**: Before account deletion, the user's email is stored in `deleted_emails` table
+2. **Database Trigger**: The `handle_new_user()` function checks if an email was previously deleted
+3. **Blocking**: If a deleted email is detected, account creation is blocked with an error message
+4. **Case Insensitive**: Email matching is case-insensitive and trims whitespace

+### User Experience
+- **Clear Warnings**: Users see prominent warnings about not being able to recreate accounts
+- **Multiple Reminders**: Warnings appear in deletion modal, status display, and success message
+- **Error Messages**: Clear error messages if someone tries to recreate with a deleted email

 ## Security Considerations

 ### Fraud Prevention
 - **30-day waiting period** prevents immediate account deletion
+- **Account recreation prevention** stops users from avoiding bad reviews by creating new accounts
 - **Audit trail** tracks all deletion requests and processing
 - **Admin oversight** allows manual review of suspicious requests